MidgardOS/midgardos.github.io/README.md

-# brdocs
+# MidgardOS

-A website documenting creating the build root for MidgardOS
+A website documenting the creation of the MidgardOS distribution and its design.